daria-serkova/aws-cdk/documents-services/documents-management-solution/README.md

 ### 3. Document Approval Workflows

 - Automated workflows for approval processes such as expense reports, purchase orders, and legal contracts.
-- Role-based access control and audit trails.
+- Role-based access control audit trails.

 ### 4. Document Security and Compliance

 - Encryption at rest and in transit to protect sensitive documents.
 - Detailed access logs and compliance with regulations like GDPR and HIPAA.

-### 5. Document Generation and Templates
+### 5. TBD: Document Generation and Templates

 - Template management and automated document generation for invoices, reports, and letters.
 - Support for various formats (PDF, DOCX, etc.).